noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 });
 ```

-And to use those as shown here:
+And to use them as shown here:

 ```javascript
 /// user.test.js